DDLP: Unsupervised Object-Centric Video Prediction with Deep Dynamic Latent Particles: Experiments

 \subsection{\textit{What If...?} Video Prediction}

 As DDLP provides us with an interpretable latent representation, we can directly modify scenes in the latent space by changing objects' learned attributes -- position, scale, depth or shape.
-Equipped with a pre-trained DDLP on \texttt{OBJ3D} from the previous section, we take an initial sequence of frames, encode them to latent particles and manually locate and modify specific particles corresponding to objects-of-interest according to a specific scenario, e.g., ``what if the green ball moved to the left?''.
+Equipped with a pre-trained DDLP on \texttt{OBJ3D} from the previous section, we take an initial sequence of frames, encode them to latent particles and manually locate and modify specific particles\footnote{In practice, we apply the same modification (e.g., move a particle by $\Delta x = +0.2$) for the first $\tau$ “burn-in frames” ($\tau=4$) as we assume small displacements between frames.} corresponding to objects-of-interest according to a specific scenario, e.g., ``what if the green ball moved to the left?''.
 Then, we unroll the latent sequence with the dynamics module and decode to produce a video of the consequences of our interventions.
 Row 3 in Figure~\ref{fig:ddlp_whatif} demonstrating repositioning of objects, and additional examples in Appendix~\ref{subsec:apndx_whatif} controlling scale and visual features, demonstrate that PINT generalizes well to our interventions.
 We emphasize that ``what if'' generation exploits DDLP's unique structure, and to our knowledge cannot be obtained with alternative representations such as slot-based models.
 See \url{https://taldatech.github.io/ddlp-web/} for video rollouts.